Ethics Committee

 - When there is an adverse reaction to a medicinal product under trial, and injury is caused by a procedure adopted to deal with that adverse reaction

-MWI-21 states that the likelihood of an adverse reaction, or the fact that the participant has freely consented (whether in writing or otherwise) to participate in the trial should not exclude him/her from being eligible for compensation.
+MWI-21 states that the likelihood of an adverse reaction, or the fact that the participant has freely consented (whether in writing or otherwise) to participate in the trial should not exclude the participant from being eligible for compensation.
 The amount of compensation paid to the participant should be appropriate to the nature, severity, and persistence of the injury.
 The compensation should also be generally consistent with the amount of damages commonly awarded for similar injuries.

 According to MWI-21, the amount paid in compensation should be abated, or in certain circumstances excluded, in light of the following factors (which will depend on the risk level the participant can reasonably be expected to accept):